mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Blood Surge**: Summon a 4⚔️/4❤️ **Fiend** on a nearby space.

 name:     Nightsorrow Assassin<br>
-text:     This minions mana cost is reduced by 1 for each minion killed during your turn.
+text:     This minions mana cost is reduced by 1 for each minion destroyed during your turn.

 name:     Rite of the Undervault<br>
 text:     Draw to fill your hand.